-- Where Are They Getting Their Information: If your audience is searching for a solution to their problems where are they turning to search for information?
+- Where: If your audience is searching for a solution to their problems, where are they turning for information?

-- What Type of Content Do They Prefer: What content format does your audience prefer to get the information they are looking for from?
+- What: What content format does your audience prefer to get their information from?

 - How Can We Help: How can the content you create help give your target audience the information they need?